-Carbon dioxide (CO2) emissions from industrial processes, among other sources, are inked to global climate change.
+Carbon dioxide (CO2) emissions from industrial processes, among other sources, are linked to global climate change.
 Advancing development of technologies that capture and store or beneficially reuse CO2 that would otherwise reside in the atmosphere for extended periods is of great importance.
 Advanced carbon capture, and storage (CCS) technologies offer significant potential for reducing CO2 emissions and mitigating global climate change, while minimizing the economic impacts of the solution.

 Under the Industrial Carbon Capture and Storage (ICCS) Program, the U.S. Department of Energy (DOE) is collaborating with industry in cost sharing arrangements to demonstrate the next generation of technologies that will capture CO2 emissions from industrial sources and either sequester those emissions or beneficially re-use them.
 The technologies included in the ICCS program have progressed beyond the research and development stage to a scale that can be readily replicated and deployed into commercial practice within the industry.